 Currently, men hold 76% of the jobs in the United States tech industry and 95% of the tech workforce is white.
 In advertising, the United States workforce is 81% white and while women make up 46% of the industry, only 11% are creative directors.
 That, coupled with the egregious way in which women and minorities are misrepresented through ads themselves is reason enough to demand and start accounting for major changes when it comes to hiring, process and implementation.

 Tone deaf advertising proved disastrous for major brands in recent years.
 Consider the viral mistakes of Pepsi, Dove, & Facebook – all having had negative effects on brand use and perception.
 In an increasingly diverse world, failures of inclusivity within design will prove to be a failed user experience and ultimately become an unsustainable model at scales that surpass the scrutiny of press and social media – whitewashed design will cease to function for profitability, experience and use.
+Most recently, Prada came under fire for their 2018 holiday campaign wherein massive ad and production spend were squandered as the brand was forced to not only remove it from Facebook and Instagram, but also to discontinue the products they were selling because they lacked inclusive concepting at the core stages of development.

 The innovators and most successful strategists of 2019 will be those that aim and succeed at not only being inclusive, but that focus on solving problems as they relate to diversity.
 Teams that, instead of pointing to a low number of diverse applicants or program graduates, go out of their way to find them.
 When faced with the problem of designing and hiring for diverse outcomes, any extra investment of time will be a long term success as the future of design and user experience is indiscriminate.
 At its core, user experience must be rooted in what’s best for the most types of users – across an infinite spectrum of time.
 If diverse types of users aren’t included in the design process, they will be eliminated from the outcomes.